Web3secNews/blog/src/content/blog/web3-learning-boosthub.md

 7. Liquidations
 8. Precision loss

-In relation to this last point, there are numerous additional concepts that you should familiarize yourself with.
+About this last point, there are numerous additional concepts that you should familiarize yourself with.
 The ecosystem is vast, and the more you learn, the more proficient you will become.
 To assist you in this regard, I have compiled external resources that other auditors or companies have published over time.
 This will enable you to directly explore these resources without spending time searching for them.

 I have compiled numerous resources covering a wide range of topics: